monsoonmaelstrom/book2/book2.md

 *Like me and my mother?* I want to ask, because it seems like we know very different people.
 But I don’t.
 It just goes to show they have absolutely no idea what they’re talking about.
 Davy should be proud of my restraint.

-Instead I say, “What, exactly, are you asking for?”
+“What, exactly, are you asking for?”
+I demand instead.

 “They need to be taught magic.
 Both of them.
 And there’s no one here qualified to do it.”